byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *TIPS and Details:*

-**Use brown sugar**, jaggery or some similar sugar, it is full of minerals and will create a more rich product.
+**Use molasses, brown sugar**, jaggery or some similar sugar, it is full of minerals and will create a more rich product.

 **Separate kitchen remnats**, think aroma and decomposition.
 Orange, Lemon, Pineapple, Apples, … Citrus are beautifully aromatic and make powerful cleaners.

 **Use Airlocks for an anaerobic environment.** Keeping the ferment clean and free of insects.
 This is important for a nice functional product and for safety, **containers may burst if the gasses are not released.** Plastic containers are best suited for this reason.
 Repurposed plastic milk containers are perfect.

 Different organics have different benefits, aromas and textures.
 Separate citrus fruits like Oranges, Lemons, Limes and pineapple into a dedicated bin, these create a fantastic and powerful cleaning enzyme.
-Other aromatics like Ginger, Lemongrass, Tea, ... can be added for a luxurious whole body washing product.
+Other aromatics and medicinals like Ginger, Aloe vera Lemongrass, Tea, ... can be added for a luxurious whole body healing wash product.

 The list goes on!
 It’s a great idea to have a catch-all bin for everything else like veggie scraps that is just purely 'compost' for the garden and drains.
 Or add these to your Bokashi probiotic soil building bin.